 Mrs. William A. Hume, chairman of the civic committee, announces the names of the captains of the zones of the village.
 They are: Mrs. William Patterson, Shorthill; R. Dawson Hall, Olivia; Mrs. M. M. Davidson, Central; Mrs. B. A. Kendig, Playground; Mrs. George B. Hanavan, Continental; Mrs. Clarence Perry, Austin; Mrs. Edward Mandel, School House; Mrs. C. W. Johnson, Euclid.
-Mrs. E. H. Pierce is chairman of capting of the graph side of the cillage.
-Mrs. Park T. R. tains of the north side of the village.
-Mrs. Ralph E. Renaud is chairman of the food store committee and Mrs. Virgil Miller is chairman of the committee on school work,
+Mrs. E. H. Pierce is chairman of captains of the north side of the village.
+Mrs. Ralph E. Renaud is chairman of the food store committee and Mrs. Virgil Miller is chairman of the committee on school work.

 The current readings chapter of the Women's Club will meet on the afternoon of Oct.
 28, 2:30 o'clock, at the home of Mrs. J. Gorton Marsh, 68 Greenway North.
-The book to be re-J. Gorton Marsh, 68 Greenway North.
-T viewed and the reviewer are not announced.
+The book to be reviewed and the reviewer are not announced.